netdata/netdata/python.d/README.md

 # apache

-This module will monitor one or more apache servers depending on configuration.
+This module will monitor one or more Apache servers depending on configuration.

 **Requirements:**
  * apache with enabled `mod_status`